rchoffardet/rchoffardet.github.io/content/articles/5-the-danger-of-async-void/index.md

 }
 ```

-So let's what this does by looking at the source of the .NET runtime!
+From there, we can read the source of the .NET CLR:

 [AsyncTaskMethodBuilder.cs,119](https://source.dot.net/#System.Private.CoreLib/src/libraries/System.Private.CoreLib/src/System/Runtime/CompilerServices/AsyncTaskMethodBuilder.cs,119):
 ```c#